Mirren Mack

-Mirren Mack (born 8 December 1997) is a Scottish actress, known for portraying Kaya on the BBC drama The Nest, Florence in Sex Education, Queenie in the National Theatre’s 2022 production of Small Island, and Merwyn in the Netflix miniseries The Witcher: Blood Origin.
+Mirren Mack (born 8 December 1997) is a Scottish actress.
+On television, she is known for her roles in the BBC series The Nest (2020) and A Tale of Two Cities (2026), the Netflix series The Witcher: Blood Origin (2022), and the Paramount+ series The Doll Factory (2023).
+She is also known for her theatre work.

 Early life

 Mack was born in Stirling, Scotland.
 From a young age, she was exposed to the entertainment industry, with her father, Billy, being an actor and her mother, Callan, being a drama tutor.
 Her younger sister, Molly, is also an actress.
 With sister Molly, she danced at the Glasgow 2014 Commonwealth Games.
 Mack went to Riverside Primary school and then Wallace High School in Stirling, In year five at High School, Mack attended the Dance School of Scotland's Musical Theatre.
 In 2016, she received the Dewar Arts Award for outstanding Scottish talent in the arts, enabling her the opportunity to audition for a place at the Guildhall School of Music and Drama, where she studied a Bachelor of Arts in Acting.